-Syntax errors in these files are discovered and reported with the function config\err/2 of the error report module [page 170] at start-up.
+If syntax errors are discovered in these files they are reported with the function config\err/2 of the error report module [page 176] at start-up.

 1.7.1 Manager Information

 The manager information should be stored in a file called manager.conf.